ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   ))
 ```

-Here is what's happening in the code:

-`mutate(navigation = case_when(...))` creates a new column called navigation.

-The `case_when()` function works like an “if–else” statement:

-When `event_name` is `page_view`, it sets navigation equal to the `page_location`.

-For all other events (TRUE ~ `event_name`), it sets navigation equal to the name of the event (e.g., `view_promotion`, `add_to_cart`, etc.).

 The result is a single column that captures both where the user was and what they did there.
-This navigation column will be key for building the user journey in the next steps, since it merges page views and user actions into a single chronological sequence.
+This navigation column will be key for building the user journey in the next steps, since it merges page views and user actions into a single chronological sequence:

-Here is the result:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-1.9.png" alt="linearly separable data">